 Many a man gets very upset about being a family man because he has to say all the time, "I am a father.
-I he's being a father.
-I his role is that of father and he is trying to say he is totally identified with this thing called a father.
+I am a father.
+I am a father.
+I am a father," you know.
+It's borne down on him completely and continually, "I am a father."
+He's not a father, he's being a father.
+His role is that of father and he is trying to say he is totally identified with this thing called a father.

-Now, if he didn't like his own father, you see, he'll say, "I don't want to be a father, " and oh, oh, well, here we go, you know.
+Now, if he didn't like his own father, you see, he'll say, "I don't want to be a father," and oh, oh, well, here we go, you know.
 Confusion, confusion, confusion.